alsash110/comm-2216-obs/docs/users/users.md

 <br />
 <br />

-**4.** Follow and enter the prompts to set the new users information.
+**4.** Follow and enter the prompts to set the new user's information.

 >![Note icon](https://github.com/dl90/linux-basics/blob/gh-pages/docs/images/icons/note.png?raw=true "Note"){: style="float: left" }
 >> **Note**: You may leave the following fields blank for default values.